lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab5.md

 ## Grading--100 points

-* 5: source file exists with correct name in correct location
+* 10: source file exists with correct name in correct location
-* 5: source file compiles
-* 5: source file compiles without warnings
+* 10: source file compiles without warnings
+* 10: printing answers is formatted correctly
+* 15: printing scores by ID is formatted correctly
+* 10: printing number of questions missed is formatted correctly

 For each of 3 tests,

-* 5 points: hot temperatures are visualized correctly
-* 5 points: pleasant temperatures are visualized correctly
-* 5 points: cold temperatures are visualized correctly
+* 5: answers are correct
-* 5 points: the average temperature is correct
+* 5: grades are correct
+* 5: number missed are correct

 ### Autograder